Robert Burton: Philosophaster

 Title page of the manuscript of Burton's Philosophaster.

 Philosophaster is a play, satirising on the 17th-century university, composed in Latin during Burton's time as an Oxford student.
 The plot of Philosophaster follows the university of Osuna in Andalusia, (Note: Such a University of Osuna exists, founded in 1548.) recently founded by one Desiderius, Duke of Osuna, in hope of attracting scholars.
-However, the university actually attracts a crowd of philosophasters—pseudo-philosophers, Jesuits, and prostitutes—who con the Duke and townspeople into believing their disguises, capitalising on their naivete in a series of farcical scenes.
+However, the university actually attracts a crowd of philosophasters—pseudo-philosophers, Jesuits, and prostitutes—who con the Duke and townspeople into believing their disguises, capitalising on their naïveté in a series of farcical scenes.
 Amidst this chaos, two true philosophers, Polumathes and Philobiblos (their names literally meaning "Much-Learned" and "Lover of Books") appear and unmask the philosophasters.
 The resultant controversy among the townspeople nearly causes the Duke to close the university, but he is persuaded otherwise by Polumathes.
 In the comic climax, the fraudsters are branded and exiled, two characters marry, and the play concludes with a "hymn in praise of philosophy [...] to the tune of Bonny Nell".

 As Connie McQuillen has put it, the distinguishing quality Philosophaster is the "patchwork of borrowings" with which it was written.
 Stylistically, Philosophaster is declared on the title page to be a Comoedia Nova (or New Comedy), a satirical genre Kathryn Murphy describes as "in the tradition of Plautus and Terence".
 (Note: According to the Encyclopaedia Britannica, New Comedy was genre of Greek drama satirising Athenian society, which was later "mainly known through the works of the Roman dramatists Plautus and Terence, who translated and adapted them, along with other stock plots and characters of Greek New Comedy, for the Roman stage.
 Revived during the Renaissance, New Comedy influenced European drama down to the 18th century.")
 Burton borrowed many elements from these Roman comedies: the tendency of characters to burst into song; the character of the clever slave; the love between a high-born man and low-born girl, who is later revealed to be of noble birth.
 Burton also borrows episodes from contemporary academic satires—dealing with the perennial feuds between town and gown, the distinction between "true" and "false" scholars, the ridicule of pedants—and characters from humanist satirists, chiefly Erasmus and Giovanni Pontano.
 The play's depiction of alchemy bears some passing resemblance to Ben Jonson's play The Alchemist, but Burton takes strains to point out in the introduction to a manuscript that his play was written before the first staging of Jonson's play, in 1610.